-Additionally, we will clarify the Koken's DNA we have promoted all along to the next new era, will newly set our three management philosophies of "(1) nurture people, (2) nurture technology, and (3) nurture new markets in the fields of cleanliness, health, and safety (contributing to society in terms of cleanliness, health, and safety)," and will inherit the DNA.
+Additionally, we will clarify the Koken's DNA we have promoted all along to the next new era, will newly set our three management philosophies of "(1) nurture people, (2) nurture technology, and (3) nurture new markets in the fields of cleanliness, health, and safety," and will inherit the DNA.
 We would like to solve the many problems society faces today, and will face increasingly in the future, based on these management philosophies.
 We have already started taking the next steps.
 Please give further support to our upcoming activities.